Polish Mountain Rescue GOPR

 • ski patrols

-GOPR Cave Rescue Commission (Polish: Podkomisja Ratownictwa Jaskiniowego – PRJ) consists of one or two members from the seven Groups and a leader who work together preparing cave rescue training programmes, analysing cave accidents, forming cave rescue procedures and performing other duties.
+GOPR Cave Rescue Commission (Podkomisja Ratownictwa Jaskiniowego – PRJ) consists of one or two members from the seven Groups and a leader who work together preparing cave rescue training programmes, analysing cave accidents, forming cave rescue procedures and performing other duties.

 There are about 50 rescuers in total in the seven groups who specialise in cave rescue in limestone, sandstone and old mines.
 They undergo regular training.